ross-dotcom/Data-Structures-and-Algorithms/README.md

 # Object Oriented Programming

-Defining a class, it's behaviours and methods.
+Defining a class, its behaviours and methods.